How To Do Crunches Without Hurting Yourself

 Along with all the above, you’ll also look and feel better.
 There’ll be more pep in your step.

-“And your body—from calves and thighs to butt and stomach to chest and arms—will definitely look fitter and trimmer,” encourages Pritikin’s Exercise Director Jamie Costello, MSC.
+“And your body—from calves and thighs to butt and stomach to chest and arms—will definitely look fitter and trimmer,” encourages Pritikin’s VP of Sales & Fitness Jamie Costello, MSC.

 “But the key to all these benefits is not just doing strength exercises, but doing them right.
 If done incorrectly, they could create pain and keep you from exercising.
 They might even cause injury, which would also put you on the sidelines,” cautions Jamie.